Mark Eyskens

 Marc Maria Frans, Viscount Eyskens (born 29 April 1933), known as Mark Eyskens, is a Belgian economist, professor and politician in the Christian People's Party, now called Christian Democratic and Flemish, and briefly served as the prime minister of Belgium in 1981.

 Early life

-He was born in Leuven, the son of Gaston Eyskens, and lived for a time at the International House of New York.
+Eyskens was born in Leuven, the son of Gaston Eyskens, and lived for a time at the International House of New York.
 When Germany invaded Belgium, Eyskens and his mother fled to France but upon the Belgian capitulation, the family returned to Leuven.

 Academic career

 In 1953, Eyskens attained a bachelor's degree in philosophy.
 In 1956, he became a doctor juris at the University of Leuven.
 In 1957, he obtained a master of arts in economics at Columbia University.
 In 1962, he received a doctorate in economic sciences.
 In 1962, he became a professor at the University of Leuven (1962–1998).
 From 1971 to 1976, he was chairman of the university.
 He was a member of the Club of Rome (1972–1978).
 In 2004, he was chairman of the Royal Flemish Academy of Belgium for Science and the Arts.